ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ## The model and the view layers

-The external widget feature will be {@link module:engine/model/schema~SchemaItemDefinition defined as an inline} (text-like) element so it will be inserted into other editor blocks, like `<paragraph>`, that allow text.
+The external widget feature will be {@link module:engine/model/schema~SchemaItemDefinition defined as an inline} (text-like) element so it will be inserted into other editor blocks that allow text e.g. `<paragraph>`.
 The external widget will have a `data-resource-url` attribute.
-This means that the model containing some text and a external widget will look like this:
+This means that the model containing some text and an external widget will look like this:

 ```html
 <paragraph>